Ontario takes aim at hot housing: 16 changes explained

 - Reviewing rules for real-estate agents to “ensure that consumers are fairly represented”

 The backstory: Mr. Sousa has spent the past few weeks promising a crackdown on “property scalping” in Ontario, which he described as “those who go into new developments, buy up a slew of properties, and then flip them, while avoiding paying their fair share of taxes.”
 That phrase didn’t make it into Thursday’s announcement, which instead referred to “paper flipping.”

-In B.C., the use of assignment clauses for real-estate speculation came to be known as “shadow flipping” after a Globe investigation of the practice, which led to legislative changes in B.C. cracking down on it.
-Here’s an explanation of how it works.
+Ontario’s crackdown is focused on people who buy pre-construction homes and sell the contracts on assignment before they’re built.
+This differs somewhat from what came to be known in B.C. as “shadow flipping,” which involved purchase contracts being used for real-estate speculation existing homes.
+A a Globe investigation of the practice in B.C. led to legislative changes cracking down on it.
+Here’s how that practice worked in B.C.

 Vacancy tax